Luc Eymael: Playing career

+On September 27, 2024, Luc Eymael, with 14 years of international experience, was appointed head of FC Saint Eloi Lupopo, a top club based in Lubumbashi in the Democratic Republic of Congo.
+He takes charge of the team, replacing Malian Mohamed Magassouba, now the club's technical director.
+This new challenge in the African Ligue 1 marks an important step in his career.

+On August 20, 2025, Luc Eymael joined the "Chilli Boys" by signing with Chippa United FC, a South African Premier League club, thereby continuing his career at the highest level of continental football.

 Managerial career

 Luc holds the UEFA Pro Licence, the highest football coaching qualification.
 He received the UEFA Pro Licence in 2007 and the UEFA A License on 10 September 2002, from the Royal Belgian Football Association.
 He is also a graduate from the Federal School of football coaching of Union Royale Belge Des Sociétés de Football Association (URBSFA).
 He also holds the CAF A License which he received from the Tunisian Football Federation on 5 February 2015.

 He has worked with many of Belgium's current and former footballing stars including Eden Hazard, Axel Witsel, Logan Bailly, Guillaume Gillet, Christian Benteke and François Sterchele.

 Belgium

 He began his managerial career in 1999 with Lierneux-based Belgian Fifth Division club, RUS Sartoise.
 In 2003, he was appointed as the head coach of another Belgian Fifth Division club, Weywertz-based, FC Weywertz.
 In 2004, he moved to Arlon where he signed a three-year contract with Football Club Jeunesse Lorraine Arlonaise with whom he participated in the Belgian Fourth Division and later helped them get promoted to the Belgian Third Division.
 Later, in 2007, he moved to Spy where he was appointed as the head coach of Belgian Fourth Division club, RFC Spy on a two-year contract.
 In 2009, he moved to Hamoir where he worked as the head coach of Belgian Third Division club, Royal Racing Club Hamoir and thus ending his eleven-year long-spell in Belgium as a football manager.